Testing Information

 Dear Parents and Students,

 We kindly request that you review the important information below about AP exams.
-This year, a significant change is that students must bring their school-issued, fully charged Chromebooks to the exams.
+Students must bring their school-issued, fully charged Chromebooks to the exams.
 Additionally, please remember to leave all book bags at home, as they will not be permitted in the testing room.
 Wishing you a wonderful week, and we look forward to a successful testing week!

 AP Testing Team